CONTENTS

 Infographic showing 13 rectangles with colored bands, each presenting a leadership development strategy

-1. Leadership and executive coaching
+1. Leadership coaching

 Examples:

-• A director improves employee communication by learning to give inspiring and constructive feedback.
+• A director works with a coach on developing communication skills to give constructive feedback.

 WE COACH YOUR MANAGERS TO BECOME True Team LeadersDownload our brochure